carrot-foundation/methodology-rules/apps/methodologies/bold/rule-processors/mass/vehicle-description/README.md

 ## 📄 Description

-In the case of the vehicle type indicated as `Other` in any event, when the `move-type` is identified as `Pick-up` or `Shipment-request`, verify if the vehicle description field is declared.
+In the case of the vehicle type indicated as 'Other' in any event, when the 'move-type' is identified as 'Pick-up' or 'Shipment-request', verify if the vehicle description field is declared.

 ## 📂 Implementation